DHTMLX/docs-suite/docs/grid/usage.md

 ## Getting header filter

 You may want to manipulate a filter specified in the header of a grid, for example, to set/unset focus on the filter, to change the filter, or clear it.
-To do that, you should apply the [](grid/api/grid_getheaderfilter_method.md) method to get an object with methods of the header filter and apply the necessary method.
+To do that, apply the [](grid/api/grid_getheaderfilter_method.md) method to get an object with methods of the header filter and apply the necessary method.
 For example:

 ~~~jsx
 // set a value by which a column will be filtered